What is Alzheimer’s Disease?

 - Resistance or fighting against caregivers

-- “Sundowning” – this refers to a tendency to become more agitated or confused as the day progresses into late afternoon or evening – often seen in cases of dementia
+- “Sundowning” – this refers to a tendency to become more agitated or confused as the day progresses into late afternoon or evening

 - Individuals often lose insight into their limitations or their disease – they may argue that there is no need for help going to the washroom, despite having forgotten how to take care of themselves